 Also, former White House intern Mary Mahoney was one of three persons murdered in a Starbucks during a robbery gone wrong.
 The accompanying claim is that she was going to testify about Bill Clinton sexually harassing White House workers.
 In truth, she was not going to testify and she is one of hundreds of former Clinton White House interns, almost all of whom are still alive.

-Paul Tully’s death on the list and is labeled suspicious and without an autopsy.
+Paul Tully’s death is on the list and is labeled suspicious and without an autopsy.
 In fact, there was an autopsy and it concluded that the cause was the not-at-all suspicious heart attack.

 The overriding claim is that these lists are full of victims killed for exposing or hindering the Clintons.
 That persons are alive to circulate these lists makes the claim self-defeating.